-This is a painless test that records the function of a nerve pathway between your ear and your brain.
+This is a painless test that records the function of a nerve pathway between your child's ear and their brain.
 This is done by using a clicking noise through a set of headphones.
-Recording this information will assist your consultant in the diagnosis and management of your complaint/condition.
+Recording this information will assist the consultant in the diagnosis and management of your child's complaint/condition.